Visual Wilderness

 Photographing Critters or Humans

-If you are including an animal or person in your photography composition, use a high shutter speed to freeze its motion.
-I used a fast shutter speed to freeze the motion a friend in this landscape photo below.
+If you include an animal or person in your composition, a high shutter speed in outdoor photography is essential to freeze motion.

 Example of fast shutter speed to freeze motion of a human in landscape photos by Charlotte Gibb